Benefits of LEO Satellites

 Continuous Signals from Everywhere in the Sky

 LEO satellites travel at speeds of approximately 17,000 mph (an eight-minute horizon-to-horizon transit), resulting in carrier frequency variations due to Doppler effects.
-With satellites rapidly traversing the sky, the continuously changing signal allows the transmission of STL to reach receivers in the most challenging locations.
+Look angles in the sky are continuously changing due to the satellites’ rapidly traversing orbits, making it possible for the STL transmission to reach receivers in the even the most challenging locations.
 Furthermore, Iridium satellites’ polar orbits ensure global coverage, including at the poles (where the GPS signal is weak).

 Not Susceptible to Terrorist Attack